m0ru/bak/02a_state_of_the_art.md

 <!-- TODO diagram @ cyclejs -->

-CycleJS is a framework based on "functional reactive programming" (short FRP).
-The framework's is following a Model-View-Intent architecture that is similar to the Redux- and (original) Elm-architectures.
+CycleJS is a framework based on "functional reactive programming" (short FRP) and is following a Model-View-Intent architecture that is similar to the Redux- and (original) Elm-architectures.
 See towards the end of this section for details on the architecture.

 As an FRP-based framework, CycleJS uses observables/streams of messages for its internal data-flows.
 These can be thought of as as Promises that can trigger multiple times, or even more abstract, as pipes that manipulate data flowing through.
 These observables/streams can be composed to form a larger system.
 The integral part developers using the framework need to specify is a function `main(sources) => ({ DOM: htmlStream})` (see [@fig:cyclejs]) that takes a driver "`sources`" like the DOM-driver that allows creating stream-sources (e.g. click events on a button).
 One would then apply any data-manipulations in the function and return a stream of virtual DOM.
 In the very simple code-example given below, for every input-event a message would travel down the chained functions and end up as a virtual DOM object.
 This `main`-function is passed to the `run`-function to start the app.
 A simple "hello world"-application for CycleJS could look like the following: